Vaccines, Blood & Biologics

 Our laboratory studies how the immune system responds to bacterial polysaccharide vaccines regulated by FDA.
 Certain types of bacteria have an outer layer called a capsule that is composed of a type of carbohydrate called polysaccharides.
 The polysaccharide capsule provides protection for the bacteria and is important in initiating bacterial infections.
 Polysaccharide vaccines are made by removing the capsules of these bacteria and purifying the polysaccharide.
 When injected into individuals, the vaccine stimulates the immune system (namely B cells) to make antibodies targeting the capsular polysaccharide of the bacteria.
 Among such bacteria are those that cause serious infections such as meningitis and pneumonia.

-An important obstacle in improving the pediatric vaccines is the gap in our knowledge of the underlying reasons for the inability of newborns and infant to mount sufficient amounts of antibodies that are protective.
-Therefore, we are studying to understand the critical steps of B cell activation and the development of antibodies in response to polysaccharide vaccines.
-The process of B cell activation requires interaction between specific molecules on B cells and different immune system cells.
-We are trying to understand the role this interaction plays in triggering B cell activation.
+An important obstacle in improving the pediatric vaccines is the gap in our knowledge of the underlying reasons for the inability of newborns and infants to mount sufficient amounts of antibodies that are protective.
+Therefore, we are studying to understand the critical steps involved in the development of antibodies in response to polysaccharide vaccines.
+These steps are the uptake and presentation of vaccine antigen by macrophages.
+Macrophages typically process the vaccines and stimulate T cells while presenting the processed antigen.
+Further interactions between activated T cells and B cells are required to induce the generation of antibody secreting B cells.
 Our aim is to identify key differences between newborn and adult immune system that can explain the unresponsiveness of newborns to vaccines.
-We aim to use this information to improve the pediatric vaccines by testing molecules correct the shortcomings of newborn immune system.
+We aim to use this information to improve the pediatric vaccines by testing molecules that can correct the shortcomings of newborn immune system.
 Invention of fast acting vaccines not only can be lifesaving during incidents like pandemic flu when rapid development immune response is essential but also would provide logistical advantages.
 Truncated immunization schedules can also lead to better compliance and help save money by decreasing the costs.
 In addition, improved understanding of steps required for optimum immune response could provide better tools for evaluating vaccines submitted for approval to FDA.

 Our laboratory focuses on the mechanisms of antibody development against vaccines for pediatric population, including polysaccharide vaccines that are regulated by the Laboratory of Bacterial Polysaccharides.

-More recently, we have discovered a critical role for TACI in macrophage phenotype determination.
-We observed that in the absence of TACI, macrophages adapt an alternatively activated phenotype.
+More recently, we have discovered a role for TACI in macrophage phenotype determination.
+We observed that in the absence of TACI, macrophages adapt the alternatively activated (M2) phenotype.
+TACI ligands BAFF and APRIL appear induce the development of classically activated (M1) macrophage phenotype.
+As expected, both BAFF and APRIL induced M1 polarization led to the elimination of intracellular parasite Leishmania major in macrophages.
+Furthermore, we showed that TACI KO macrophages are sufficient to render the resistant mouse strain susceptible to cutaneous Leishmania infection.
 These data are significant and may have implications for explaining the shortcomings of newborn immune system since TACI expression is severely reduced in newborns.
-Our future focus will be to explore how TACI influences macrophages phenotype.
-We will also study the significance of skewed macrophage phenotype in a Leishmania infection model.
-Finally, we will assess whether diminished TACI expression is responsible for the default macrophage phenotype in newborns also.
+Our future focus will be to explore the implications of TACI mediated M2 polarization of newborn macrophages in newborn responses to vaccines.

 Continuing on the objective to delineate the differences in newborn and adult immune system, we have been studying the phenotypic and functional properties of newborn follicular helper T (Tfh) cells.
 Tfh development and germinal center (GC) formation is essential for optimum immune response against T cell dependent vaccines.
 So far, we have shown that newborn Tfh development and GC formation is limited after vaccination.
 Understanding the specific reasons for diminished Tfh development and GC formation may help devise novel strategies to improve vaccines.